Zoom Webinars & Registration-Required Meetings

 When calling the Create Bot api, you should ensure:

-parameter.
-This parameter is automatically generated by zoom for all webinar and registration-required meetings - The
+• The meeting URL contains the tk parameter.
+This parameter is automatically generated by zoom for all webinar and registration-required meetings.
+Note that this tk parameter can be shared among the bot and another participant

-field is set- Note: This email does not have to match the email that was registered for the event.
-For simplicity's sake, you can provide a hard-coded email address such as
+• Note: This email does not have to match the email that was registered for the event.
+For simplicity's sake, you can provide a hard-coded email address such as [email protected]

 {